AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/calendars/use-custom-dates.md

 ## Prerequisites

 1. You must have custom date fields and a value within the field available in your [!DNL Workfront] instance.
-If you don't have a custom form set up with custom dates, follow the instructions in the first two sections in [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+If you don't have a custom form set up with custom dates, follow the instructions in [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
 1. Attach the custom form to a project, task, or issue you plan to add to the calendar, and specify a date.
 For more information, see [Add a custom form to an object](../../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).

 ## Set up the group of items